If Jesus Rose from the Dead, then (#20) Jesus Was and Is Alive

 Another answer to this charge is that not all who saw Jesus were “believers” and subject to the accusation that this was some "wish fulfillment" .
 Thomas was a skeptic; James was a brother who for his whole life had rejected Jesus as anything but a mere mortal; Paul was a persecutor of the Way when He met Jesus on the road to Damascus.
 They saw the risen Jesus and were radically and dramatically changed.

-For the Emmaus incident, it is true that it has some strangeness to it.
-But let's do this first.
-Let’s look at the totality of the evidence in all of the other appearances again.
+It is true that the Emmaus incident seems strange.
+Let's do this first.
+Look at the totality of the evidence in all the other appearances again.
 If all of these were mistaken identity, then a lot of people had to, somehow, not only be fully complicit, but in some cases they had to “appear” and “vanish”.
-Revisit the clarity of the record: the person Magdalene encountered at the tomb sure acted and spoke as if He were Jesus, telling her He was ascending to His father.
+Revisit the clarity of the record: the person Magdalene encountered at the tomb surely acted and spoke as if He were Jesus, telling her He was ascending to His father.
 So, too, the person the other women encountered.
 They grasped His feet and worshipped Him and He told them to go tell His brothers that He would meet them in Galilee.
-These encounters, nor the others, meet the criteria for a "mistaken identity".
+Neither these encounters, nor the others, meet the criteria for a "mistaken identity".
 Is it reasonable to think that not only Magdalene and the other women were mistakenly interacting with an unknown, complicit phony, but Peter and the Eleven and over 500 were also fooled?
 What about His brother, James?
 Are we to believe that James, who grew up with Jesus, mistook him for someone else?
 James' life was radically changed by this encounter.
 We are surely way beyond common sense to think they were all mistaken or deceived.

 Plus, there appears to be something miraculous in how Jesus first appeared to the disciples, even though the doors were locked.
 What common complicit Joe could do that?
 And why would he do that?

-Maybe, returning to something more rational and plausible, it was just as the record declares—it was just as those who saw Him were convinced, even to their deaths—they really saw Jesus alive.
+Maybe, returning to something more rational and plausible, it was just as the record declares: those who saw Him were convinced, even to their deaths, that they really saw Jesus alive.
 They heard Him.
 They touched Him.
 They ate with Him.

 So, let’s talk about the strangeness of the Emmaus event.
 Do we let this trump all the other evidence?
 No. We simply try to understand it in light of that evidence.
 Does Jesus, in His resurrected body, have the power to enter a locked room?
 Sure.
 It appears He did.
 He had the power to walk on water even before the resurrection.
 Could He, for His own purposes, hide His identity from Cleopas until He had gone through the Old Testament with him?
 Sure.
-Is it possible God could blind them to His identity for a short time?
+Is it possible God could blind the two men to His identity for a short time?
 Surely that is possible.
-It is even possible Jesus hid His face from them... behind a veil or deep within a hood.
+It is even possible Jesus hid His face from them... deep within a hood.
 Any of this is reasonable.

 Seeing the risen Jesus has changed many a person’s plans.

-This is the notion that Jesus didn’t physically rise but, instead, was raised spiritually.
+This is the notion that Jesus didn’t physically rise, but instead, was raised spiritually.
 This theory has lots of tentacles and various forms.
 When it was first offered, some began to ask the reasonable question about the empty tomb.
-If Jesus were raised spiritually, then the body would still be there.
-In later forms, then, the theory necessarily evolved to include God destroying the physical body while raising the "spiritual" Jesus.
-Jehovah’s Witnesses follow a form like this.
+If Jesus were raised spiritually, then the body would have to still be there.
+Therefore, in later forms, the theory necessarily evolved to include God destroying the physical body while raising the "spiritual" Jesus.
+Jehovah’s Witnesses follow a theory like this.
 I personally know several who do as well.
 In their case, Jesus has become more of a “force” or a “thought” than a real person.
-This is what often happens as a consequence of this theory.
+This is what often happens because of this theory.
 The reality of Jesus fades into something metaphysical, something found more in our spiritual contemplations and meditations than in the reality of a risen Lord.

 We have seen a number of desperate attempts to explain away the resurrection, from “the disciples stole the body” to “the disciples were hallucinating”.
 All of them are found deeply wanting.
 Keep this in mind, however... we are not dealing with a lack of evidence for the resurrection of Christ here, we are dealing with a lack of “want to” in the heart.